mushlihun/logistikapps/README.md

 # Manufacture Apps
-Web apps using php 8 laravel
+Web apps management industry stock, export, and import with level user using php 8 laravel.
 ## Development
 You had to following these step below for developing this application:
 1. Clone this repository.